vgwb/Antura/docs/dev/DiscoverED/introduction.md

-# AdventurED Module: Discover Countries in Antura
+# Discover Countries in Antura

 ## Mission
 Introduce kids to the cultural elements of a country with a flexible tool to allow any style of teaching.